sourmash-bio/sourmash/doc/sourmash-internals.md

 ### Conversion between Scaled (FracMinHash) and Num (MinHash) signatures with `downsample`

 As discussed in the previous sections, it is possible to adjust the `scaled` and `num` values to compare two FracMinHash signatures or two Num MinHash signatures.
 However, it is also possible to covert between the `scaled` and `num` signatures with the `sourmash sig downsample` command.
-For more details, review [command line](https://sourmash.readthedocs.io/en/latest/command-line.html#sourmash-signature-downsample-decrease-the-size-of-a-signature) document.
+For more details, review the [command line docs for `sig downsample`](https://sourmash.readthedocs.io/en/latest/command-line.html#sourmash-signature-downsample-decrease-the-size-of-a-signature).

 ## K-mer sizes